shimniok/WheelEncoderGenerator/README.md

 # Wheel Encoder Generator
 *Design and print wheel encoder discs for robotics and more.
 Cross platform, open source!*

+## Introduction
-WheelEncoderGenerator is a cross-platform desktop Java app used to design and print wheel encoder discs for use in robotics.
+WheelEncoderGenerator is a cross-platform desktop JavaFX app used to design and print wheel encoder discs for use in robotics.

 It supports printing of quadrature, binary, gray-code binary, and basic single-track encoder disc patterns with resolutions from 1 bit (2 positions) to 11 bit (2048 positions).
 You can adjust outer diameter of the encoder disc, as well as minimum